rivernews/terraform-digitalocean-kubernetes-microservice/README.md

 variable "aws_region" {}
 ```

-This module assumes you have created the following credentials created in your AWS parameter store.
+This module assumes you have the following credentials created in your AWS parameter store.
 You may go into your AWS portal and create the following keys and their values:
 ```terraform
 variable "aws_ssm_parameter__digitalocean_token" {
   default     = "/provider/digitalocean/TOKEN" # the key you store your credential in AWS parameter store